JustinHuPrime/DataPackCrafter/semantics.md

 - An `execute` command expects a string naming a function, and is translated into a command to run that (Minecraft) function.

-- The literal command expects a string, and is inserted verbatim.
+- The literal command expects a string or list of strings, and is inserted verbatim.
 No type checks happen.